Last reviewed and updated: 11 May 2020

 In our debugging seminars, we make a big show of telling our students to not only run !analyze –v when looking at a system crash, but to also actually read the output of the command.
 Note that I didn’t say to skim it casually.
 Nor did I say to glaze over while the output flies by (Hmmm…I wonder if they put more snacks out?).
-But actually read and understand what the bugcheck analysis says.
+But actually read and actively seek to understand what the bugcheck analysis says.
 Ultimately, the bugcheck code and description are the reason for the system crash, so if you don’t start out with a complete understanding of the !analyze –v output then you’re hopeless from the start.

 It’s my firm belief in this step that makes me want to claw the text off the screen when I see the description accompanying the all too common PAGE_FAULT_IN_NONPAGED_AREA bugcheck: